likhith5697/likhithsasank/README.md

 <h2> 👨‍🎓🙋‍♂️ About Me : </h2>

 I'm Likhith Sasank U.V., a Computer Science Masters student at the University of Texas at Dallas.
-I have a strong foundation in software development and a passion for web technologies and data analytics.
+I have a strong foundation in software development and a passion for web technologies.

 <b>Skills:</b><br>
 <b>Languages:</b> HTML, CSS, C, Java, Python, SQL, PHP, JavaScript<br>